Table of Contents

 - FAQs

 Fruits and vegetables are high in vitamins and minerals.
-There is no better nutritional source than fruits and vegetables containing vitamins A, C, and E and magnesium, zinc, phosphorous, and folic acid.
-The study of fruits will reveal all efforts behind making a fruit.
+There is no better nutritional source than fruits and vegetables containing vitamins A, C, and E, magnesium, zinc, phosphorus, and folic acid.
+The study of fruits will reveal all the efforts behind making a fruit.

 Pomology is a branch of horticulture that focuses on the cultivation, production, harvest, and storage of fruit, especially tree fruits.
 Fruit orchards can be found worldwide, and tree fruits are a major industry in many countries, making pomology especially vital.